Eo300/apbs-web/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.
+See the section about [deployment](README_CREATEREACTAPP.md#deployment) for more information.

 ## Build Container
-If Docker is installed on your machine, you can build this web UI as a container.
+If Docker is installed on your machine, you can build this web UI as a container image.

 ### `docker build`
-In the project directory, you can run the following:
+To build the image, run the followingin the project directory:
 ```shell
 docker build -t <TAG>
 ```